- Home

 - and fit regression models

 Data showcases and researcher experience sessions describe how to access data and avoid common pitfalls.
 We always welcome feedback from previous attendees, and here are a few recommendations.
-The first is from a researcher who attended the course in 2023:
+The first is from a researcher who attended the course in 2023 (previous course name was An introduction to data science for administrative data research IDS-ADR):

 I’d like to also express my thanks to you and the IDS-ADR team.
 I’ve really enjoyed being in the course, found the help and support incredibly useful and am sorry it is ending.
 Please pass on sincere gratitude to all of your team.

-The second was from a past attendee of the IDS-ADR training course in 2020/2021 - find out why they gave it a 5 star rating!
+The second was from a past attendee of the IDS-ADR training course in 2020/2021 (renamed in 2024 as IADRA) - find out why they gave it a 5 star rating!

-The IDS-ADR training online course usually runs twice a year, in Spring and Autumn - please see details for future course dates here.
+The IADRA training online course usually runs twice a year, in Spring and Autumn - please see details for future course dates here.

 Centric’s online self-guided course is for researchers interested in or currently working with UK administrative data and was co-produced by researchers and stakeholders using administrative data.

-The online training via Moodle contains interactive slides and learning materials covering the following topics:
+The online training via Moodle contains interactive slides and learning materials covering topics such as an introduction to administrative data; safeguarding public data and working with the public.

 Supporting these modules is an extensive resources section for further reading and to advance understanding.
 Please visit the Centre for Trials Research at Cardiff University or Centric's webpage for further details on training courses available.

-3. Data Awareness Training – The Health Foundation & Cancer Research UK:
+4. Data Awareness Training – The Health Foundation & Cancer Research UK

 This course starts with the basics of different types of data, why some is more sensitive and legally protected, and how different access processes are required for different types of data.
 Further information is given on data access processes and creating safe outputs (Statistical Disclosure Control) from The Health Foundation’s secure data environment.